civic-interconnect/civic-lib-geo/DEVELOPER.md

 ## Releasing New Version

-Delete .venv.
-Recreate and activate.
+Before publishing a new version, delete .venv. and recreate and activate.
-Run pre-release preparation and verification.
+Run pre-release preparation, installing and upgrading without the -e editable flag.
+Verify all tests pass.
+Run prep-code (twice if needed).
+Verify the docs are generated and appear correctly.

 ```powershell
 git pull